Skip to main content

 +

-FSBO sellers in Florida are not exempt from standard closing costs just because they skip the listing agent.
-You'll typically pay: documentary stamp taxes on the deed at $0.70 per $100 of sale price (about $2,450 on a $350,000 sale), owner's title insurance (by custom, the seller pays in most Florida counties — roughly $1,500–$3,000 depending on price), title search and settlement fees charged by the title company ($300–$600), and any outstanding liens or HOA fees that must be cleared at closing.
-If the buyer uses financing, the lender may also require a survey or repairs identified during appraisal.
-Total seller-paid closing costs in Florida typically run 1.5–2% of sale price, not including any buyer concessions you negotiate.
+FSBO sellers are not exempt from standard closing costs.
+You'll typically pay: documentary stamp taxes at $0.70 per $100 of sale price (about $2,450 on a $350,000 sale), owner's title insurance (seller pays in most Florida counties — roughly $1,500–$3,000 depending on price), title search and settlement fees ($300–$600), and any outstanding liens or HOA fees cleared at closing.
+Total seller-paid closing costs typically run 1.5–2% of sale price, not including buyer concessions.

 How long does a FSBO sale take in Florida compared to a cash sale?